al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 ### In an Organization

+Most often the data analysis work takes places in specific context within an organization.
+That requires a couple of specific initiatives to best make it work:

 1. Learn the domain and ecosystem: activities exist, what products, what are the end goals:   usage, money, user count, downloads, etc...

 2. Who are the stakeholders, that can act on recommendations, and their understanding on   stats.

 3. Define the metrics framework and the KPIs.
 What indicators are important to keep an eye   on.

 3.1.
 Be curious with the data, ask good questions, explore ideas, correlations.

 4. Data 1st step: Build a daily / weekly report, with what happened.
 With drill-down levels:   level.1: sales change. level.2: what products changed the most. level.3: what countries sales   changed more, etc...
 (Level.1 some say should be up to 3 KPIs mac). (this exercise might also   reveal gaps with data infrastructure)

 5. Data 2nd step: Actionable insights(recommendations) for each stakeholder.
 Guidance, and   this will vary by stakeholder role.

 5.1.
 AB testing / Optimize - test changes and see how impact bottom line KPIs.

 5.2.
 Prediction Models can help see where we headed.